|Mid-December||Applications Opens in Ufunds|

 - Opportunities with a Brown student club, organization, or class or experiences that are a continuation of work done with a Brown club or organization during the academic year.

 - Internships provided to students through placement organizations.

 - Organizations and programs with fundraising expectations or recommendations for their interns and employees.

-- Non-credit course or training program that does not contain any professional, experiential learning component; this includes programs where the main components include observing, shadowing, and attending lectures
+- Non-credit course or training program that does not contain a professional, experiential learning component; this includes programs where the main components include observing, shadowing, and attending lectures.

 - Summer funding cannot be used to complete an internship in a location on the High-Risk Travel list without prior approval from the International Travel Risk Assessment Committee (ITRAC).
-No SPRINT funding can be used for any destination on the Restricted Travel list.
+No SPRINT funding can be used for any destination on the Restricted Travel List.
 Students should keep in mind that this list is constantly updated and the University may revoke funding at any time if a location presents heightened travel risks.
 If awarded SPRINT funding, students should expect to document their travel plans and complete a travel acknowledgement as part of the online registration process in TravelSafe.
-See below for discussion of remote internship expectations in summer 2021.